njhazelh/WirelessNetworking/ps1/part3/README.md

 patnetwork1 are both in buildings completely separate from mine -- and I would therefore be able to use changes in the dBm of these APs, in conjunction with kotuby's, to triangulate people's locations in relation to the laptop.
-The higher the dBm, the farther away (or less directly in the line of sight) a person must be.
+The higher the dBm, the farther away from an AP (or less directly in the line of sight) a person must be.
 However, as you can tell from the capture, variances in the dBm were miniscule at best -- kotuby's did go down as I approached R1, but there are no real differences as I pass/enter R0 and R3.
 Other access points are simply too far away for me to make a large difference, as they're already passing through several walls and a lot of air.
 Finally, while I had multiple other SSIDs show up in the capture, I'm not aware of where they are, as I don't manage them, so